-The original version included a scene where Marcus Licinius Crassus (Laurence Olivier) attempts to seduce Antoninus (Tony Curtis).
+The original version included a scene where Marcus Licinius Crassus (Sir Laurence Olivier) attempts to seduce Antoninus (Tony Curtis).
 The Production Code Administration and the Legion of Decency both objected.
 At one point Geoffrey Shurlock, representing the censors, suggested it would help if the reference in the scene to a preference for oysters or snails was changed to truffles and artichokes.
 In the end the scene was cut, but it was put back in for the 1991 restoration.
 However, the soundtrack had been lost in the meantime and the dialogue had to be dubbed.
 Curtis was able to redo his lines, but Olivier had died.
-Joan Plowright, his widow, remembered that Anthony Hopkins had done a dead-on impression of Olivier and she mentioned this to the restoration team.
+Dame Joan Plowright, his widow, remembered that Sir Anthony Hopkins had done a dead-on impression of Olivier and she mentioned this to the restoration team.
 They approached Hopkins and he agreed to voice Olivier's lines in that scene.
 Hopkins is thanked in the credits for the restored version.

 The sound of the crowd cheering "Spartacus!
-Spartacus!" was actually recorded at a 1959 football game in Spartan Stadium, home of the Michigan State University Spartans in East Lansing, Michigan.
+Spartacus!" was recorded at a 1959 football game in Spartan Stadium, home of the Michigan State University Spartans in East Lansing, Michigan.
 Michigan State beat Notre Dame in that game, 19-0.

 During the arduous, long shoot, Tony Curtis allegedly asked Jean Simmons, "Who do I have to screw to get off this film?"
 Some versions of the interaction include Simmons shouting back, "When you find out, let me know."